 It might be too early in the year to be cynical.
-The new year is time for a fresh start, not negativity.
+A new year is time for a fresh start, not negativity.
 Yet the cynic wonders why 2022 will be so different from 2021?

 Won't C-suite executives again eschew crisis preparation?